aisleron/aisleron.docs/docs/documentation/initial-run.md

 Click on the desired option to start using Aisleron.

 {: .note }
-Once an initialization option has been selected, the welcome screen will not be displayed again.
+Once an initialization option has been selected, the *Welcome* page will not be displayed again.

 ---